 Build a track record

 If you don’t have much recent work experience, or want to avoid long gaps in your CV (visit Reed’s website for more advice), volunteering can help.
-It demonstrates to employers that you’re motivated, capable, and able to keep active and develop yourself while unemployed.
+It demonstrates to employers that you’re motivated, capable, and are able to keep active and develop yourself when between jobs.
 You can even stand out from other job candidates because hiring managers often set a lot of store by someone’s willingness to volunteer.

 Widen your job search network